-At 3.1% of market value and \$4,878 per capita, overall net debt is moderate, in our view.
-With 45% of the district's direct debt scheduled to be retired within 10 years, amortization is slower than average.
-Debt service carrying charges were 7.8% of total governmental fund expenditures excluding capital outlay in fiscal 2019, which we consider low.
+At 2.9% of market value and \$4,542 per capita, overall net debt is low to moderate, respectively, in our view.
+With 50% of the district's direct debt scheduled to be retired within 10 years, amortization is approximately average.
+Debt service carrying charges were 7.8% of total governmental fund expenditures excluding capital outlay in fiscal 2020, which we consider low.

-The district has significant renovation and construction plans for its facilities, and likely will issue debt to support those needs, although the board hasn't taken any actions regarding this.
-The district intends to structure any additional debt in a way that keeps it debt service level with its current commitments, and can do this as other debt is scheduled to mature.
+With the issuance of the series 2020 GO bonds, officials have signaled that its significant renovation and construction plans for its facilities, which has taken place over the last five to six years, are coming to an end.
+While there will likely be some additional capital needs, management notes that there are no concrete plans at this time.
+The district intends to structure any additional debt in a way that keeps it debt service level with its current commitments and can do this as other debt is scheduled to mature.
 We understand the district has no direct-purchase debt.